Kevin Surace

 If you want to shut down real-time phishing, relay attacks, help desk exploitation, and social engineering completely, there is only one answer.

 Use Token.
-Or wait for your version of the Doordash breach.
+Or wait for your version of the DoorDash breach.

-Get Token products online now at store.TokenRing.com
+Get Token products online now at store.tokecore.com

 Subscribe to The Assured Identity Brief for sharp insights on identity security, authentication, and the threats security leaders must stay ahead of.